Worst-case approximability of functions on finite groups by endomorphisms and affine maps: On Theorem (2): Lower bounds on endapp(G) and affapp(G)

 \section{On Theorem \ref{mainTheo}(2): Lower bounds on \texorpdfstring{$\enapp(G)$}{endapp(G)} and \texorpdfstring{$\affapp(G)$}{affapp(G)}}

-The following simple lemma, whose morale is that just as in the abelian case, all affine maps on finite groups are \enquote{difference-preserving}, can be used in arguments for both upper and lower bounds on $\affapp(G)$:
+The following simple lemma, whose main message is that just as in the abelian case, all affine maps on finite groups are "difference-preserving", can be used in arguments for both upper and lower bounds on $\affapp(G)$:

-\begin{lemma} Let $G$ be a group, $X\subseteq G$, $f$ a function on $G$.
+\begin{lemma} Let $G$ be a group, $X$ a nonempty subset of $G$, and $f$ a function on $G$.
 The following are equivalent: